Evan Longoria Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.60 team ERA that ranks second across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.65).

-- The Rays give up the ninth-fewest home runs in baseball (81 total, one per game).
+- Rays pitchers combine to surrender 85 total home runs at a clip of one per game (to rank 11th in baseball).

+- Eflin (9-3) is going for his 10th win when he takes the mound for the Rays in his 15th start of the season.
+He has a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.